kshtzsharma48/examples/mule-payment-example/README.txt

 +--------------------+
-This example is a Mule store which asks the user for a credit card and contact information and with that information will process payment and will if the payment is successful create a new Account and Contact in Salesforce.
+This example is a Mule store which asks the user for a credit card and contact information and with that information will process payment and will if the payment is successful create a new Account and Contact in Salesforce along with sending an email.

 +---------------------+
 | Running the example |
 +---------------------+
 You can simply copy the pre-built application archive (mule-payment-demo.zip) to the application folder ($MULE_HOME/apps) and start Mule.
-To access the web service go to the following URL in your browser:
+Once started make sure to update the mule.properties file with your information for the specific services.
+Once installed the example will be available at the following URL:

     http://localhost:8082/services/checkout